Mission Support: Doing What Matters to God

 You can use these bulletin inserts to communicate during the year how the congregation’s Mission Support giving is being used.
 Northern Berks Community Garden.
 St. John Windish VBS.
 Hope’s Table.
 Mission Support insert.
 Helping Hands in Kentucky insert, Hot Dog Ministry in Bethlehem, Women’s Resource Center in Montrose, Backpacks for Children, Bear Creek Camp Confirmands, M.A.D.
-H.O.P.E Summer Youth Program, Trinity, Wernersville Honduras Mission Trip, God in a Parking Lot, A Returning Marine at Seminary, Grace, Reading Back to School Giveaway. and Open Arms Senior Connection.
+H.O.P.E Summer Youth Program, Trinity, Wernersville Honduras Mission Trip, God in a Parking Lot, A Returning Marine at Seminary, Grace, Reading Back to School Giveaway.
+Open Arms Senior Connection, and Trinity Wernersville Puerto Rico Mission Trip.
 Additional bulletin inserts are available on the ELCA Stories of Faith in Action page.

 Download a helpful “Fact Sheet” for use in your congregation.